The First Study

 The Second Study

-was funded in part by the U.S. Department of Education and conducted by a third party research group with 50 students (grades 3-5) in a mock classroom laboratory and in real classrooms during school hours, in order to gather data on the use of Revibe in school.
+was funded in part by the U.S. Department of Education and conducted by a third-party research group with 50 students (grades 3-5) in a mock classroom laboratory, and 29 students in real classrooms during school hours in order to explore efficacy in a real-world setting.
 (Summer 2017)

 All data has been de-identified to protect the privacy of our customers and study participants, as well as the security of our data.
 Results may vary across users, settings, etc...and do not imply or suggest any performance claims about Revibe.
 Revibe is not intended to diagnose, treat, cure, or prevent any disease.